pebakery/pebakery-docs/Usage/ScriptUpdate.md

 **Warning: Update functionality is in active development and may change without notice!**

-PEBakery contains built-in update functionality for scripts that can be used by individual developers or project authors alike.
+PEBakery contains built-in update functionality for scripts that can be used by individual developers and project authors alike.
 It is triggered by the "Script update" button.

 ## Update Configuration